 Figure 15 graphs emission pathway results, with labels identifying the combinations of the additional sensitivities added to the policies in the Lower Bound Scenario, at the lower edge of the range previously defined around the Current Trajectory Scenario.
-Below the lower bound, Figure 15 shows emissions resulting from the additional sensitivities developed in this section.
-Reaching 259.2 MMT of CO2e, the scenario labeled "High price + stronger city" falls 0.6 MMT of CO2e short of the 2030 goal.
-It is only when all three of these additional sensitivity cases are considered together that additional reductions are sufficient to bring emissions approximately in line with the 2030 target.52
+Figure 15 shows emissions resulting from the additional sensitivities developed in this section.
+Reaching 257.7 MMT of CO2e, the scenario labeled "Combination" hits the target, although neither of the two extreme sensitivity cases is sufficient on its own to do so.